-There are more than 300 crowdfunding sites in the U.S. alone.
+There are more than 600 estimated crowdfunding platforms running today.
 This represents a rapid evolution of a phenomenon a little more than a decade old.
 In its nascent days, crowdfunding was used primarily for artistic endeavors, such as musicians looking for funding for a new record.
 Many startups crowdfunded their capital not long after Kickstarter launched in 2009, and today there are entire lists of sites for entrepreneurs hoping to fund that next Silicon Valley smash hit.

 There are also more types of crowdfunding than ever before.
 These include:

 - Equity crowdfunding (incentivizing investors by offerings monetary returns)